google/applied-machine-learning-intensive/v2/03_regression/03_regression_quality/slides.md

 A benefit of MAE is that the units remain the same as that of the target.

 The primary difference in MAE and MSE is that MSE squares there error, which gives larger differences in value much higher error scores.
-This give extra penalty to the bad predictions.
+This give extra penalty to really bad predictions.
 -->

 ---